-• We also cover some vaccines under our Part B prescription drug benefit.

-Medicare Part D prescription drugs†

-Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6 and listed here.
+- We also cover some vaccines under our Part B and most adult vaccines under our Part D prescription drug benefit. - Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
+What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.